xyzdamian/xyzdamian/README.md

 ###

 <p align="left">Hey!
 I am Damian and Founder of Moini Hosting.
 I like to Code and play Video Games.
-I can C#, C++, C, JS, HTML, CSS and Py.
-If you want help Contact me under mailto:support@moini-hosting.de</p>
+I can C#, C++, C, JS, HTML, CSS and Py. </p>

 ###